ibexa/documentation-developer/docs/getting_started/install_on_ibexa_cloud.md

 You can set this token as an environment variable.

 When you do, make sure the **Visible during runtime** box in Platform.sh configuration is unchecked.
-This ensures that the token is not exposed.
+This ensures that the token isn't exposed.

 ![Setting token to be invisible during runtime](psh_addvariable.png)